GOP lawmakers in Tennessee expel two Democrats over mass shooting protest

 "This is not about expelling us as individuals.
 This is your attempt to expel the voices of the people from the people's house.
 It will not be successful," Jones said before the vote.
 "Your overreaction, your flexing of false power has awakened a generation of people who will let you know that your time is up."

 The forced expulsion of lawmakers from any state legislative body in the U.S. is extremely rare.
-The Tennessee House has previously expelled eight lawmakers – six Confederate racists in the 19th century for refusing to affirm the citizenship of formerly enslaved Black people, one in the 20th century for a conviction of bribery, and one in the 21st century for sexual misconduct.
+The Tennessee House had previously expelled only eight lawmakers — six of them Confederate racists in the 19th century for refusing to affirm the citizenship of formerly enslaved Black people, one in the 20th century for a conviction of bribery, and one in the 21st century for sexual misconduct.

 "Today's expulsion of lawmakers who engaged in peaceful protest is shocking, undemocratic, and without precedent," President Biden said in a statement Thursday night.
 "Rather than debating the merits of the issue, these Republican lawmakers have chosen to punish, silence, and expel duly elected representatives of the people of Tennessee."